 2. Invest in a pH meter or learn to use an indicator

 One of the keys to a successful grow is pH.
-The pH of your nutrients and your soil all influence the way your plants fuction.
+The pH of your nutrients and your soil all influence the way your plants function.
 If your pH is not between 6 – 6.5 many of the nutrients become insoluble and unavailable to the roots.
 Very low pH can result in an increases of toxic element availability, stunting growth.
 Soil microbes may be less efficient under unstable pH’s.